-Figure 5 - Example of relationship between gas void fraction (entrained air bubbles) and speed of sound
+Figure 5.
+Example of relationship between gas void fraction (entrained air bubbles) and speed of sound

 The gas void fraction measurement is used in a variety of different fields and applications.
-Within mineral processing, it is used for nuclear density gauge correction, flowmeter correction to provide true volume flow, diagnosis of pumping issues, detection of flashing, and air injection applications.
-It is being successfully used for entrained air applications ranging from 0.01% to 20% gas void fractions, with an accuracy of $\pm 1.5\%$ of the reading, thus the maximum absolute error is $\pm 1.5\%$ .
+In mineral processing, it is used for nuclear density gauge correction, flowmeter correction to provide true volume flow, diagnosis of pumping issues, detection of flashing, and air injection applications.
+It is being successfully used for entrained air applications ranging from 0.01% to 20% gas void fractions.
+It has an accuracy of $\pm$ 5% of the reading, thus the maximum absolute error is $\pm$ 1%.

-3. Operational use of Array-Based Flowmeters
+Operational use of array-based flowmeters

 Each flowmeter technology has a sphere of applications in which it provides clear value to the customer.
-For passive array based flowmeters these applications include ones with ferromagnetic slurry incorporating material such as magnetite, pyrrhotite, and ferrosilicon; situations with scale build up; abrasive or corrosive flows; slurry flows; liquids or slurries with entrained air; situations in which it is not desirable to shut down the flow; high pressure lines; operations needing long term accuracy; and situations where leaks can result in a safety issue.
+For passive array-based flowmeters the applications include these with ferromagnetic slurry incorporating material such as magnetite, pyrrhotite, and ferrosilicon; situations with scale build-up; abrasive or corrosive flows; slurry flows; liquids or slurries with entrained air; situations in which it is not desirable to shut down the flow; high pressure lines; operations needing long term accuracy; and situations where leaks can result in a safety issue.
 Some of these will be discussed here.

-3.1 Measuring volumetric flow in the presence of ferromagnetic ore such as magnetite
+Measuring volumetric flow in the presence of ferromagnetic ore such as magnetite

-Magnetic ore or medium in a slurry line, whether intentional in an iron ore mill or dense medium separation plant, or whether unintentional in mills concentrating other metals, poses a potential problem for electromagnetic flowmeter measurements.
-Many locations mining copper, gold or other non-ferrous metals have magnetic ore in or near their ore body.
+Magnetic ore or medium in a slurry line, whether intentional in an iron ore process or a dense medium separation plant, or unintentional in plants concentrating other metals, poses a potential problem for electromagnetic flowmeter measurements.
+Many operations mining copper, gold, or other non-ferrous metals have magnetic ore in or near their orebody.
 The magnetic ore, even in small quantities, creates both short term and long term changes in the outputs of electromagnetic flowmeters.
-Short term changes result from perturbations of the magnetic field induced by the magnetic ore within the electromagnetic flowmeter resulting in over reporting of flow or the introduction of noise in the output.
-Long term changes result from an attraction of the ferromagnetic ore to the electromagnetic flowmeter elements resulting in a reduction of the pipe cross section, thus increasing the over reporting of volumetric flow rates.
-Electromagnetic flowmeter manufacturers have attempted to circumvent the impact of magnetic ore with a third coil, with magnetic field measurements, and with manual offset adjustments based on laboratory samples of the typical slurry.
-These methods have resulted in mixed results.
-Many times the calibration or offset changes depending on the quantity of magnetite present.
+Short term changes result from perturbations of the magnetic field induced by the magnetic ore within the electromagnetic flowmeter, resulting in over-reporting of flow or the introduction of noise in the output.
+Long term changes result from the attraction of the ferromagnetic ore to the electromagnetic flowmeter elements, resulting in a reduction of the pipe cross section, thus increasing the over-reporting of volumetric flow rates.
+Electromagnetic flowmeter manufacturers have attempted to circumvent the impact of magnetic ore with a third coil, with magnetic field measurements, and with manual offset adjustments based on laboratory tests of the typical slurry.
+These methods have yielded mixed results.
+The calibration or offset frequently changes, depending on the quantity of magnetite present.

 A more robust solution is to use a flowmeter technology that is not impacted by the presence of magnetic ore.
-A passive array based flowmeter does not rely on the use of any magnetic fields.
-It is totally impervious to the effects of magnetic ore.
-An example of this is illustrated in Figure 6 in which an array flowmeter is compared to an electromagnetic flowmeter.
-In the figure, one can see that during a period of constant flow rate as the amount of the magnetic ore in the slurry increases, the electromagnetic flowmeter erroneously reports a higher flow rate, whereas the array based flowmeter correctly continues reporting no change in the flow rate.
-The resulting over-reporting in mass flow rate is directly proportional to the over-reporting of flow rate by the electromagnetic based flowmeter, as seen in Figure 7.
+A passive array-based flowmeter does not rely on the use of any magnetic fields, and is totally impervious to the effects of magnetic ore.
+An example of this is illustrated in Figure 6, in which an array flowmeter is compared to an electromagnetic flowmeter.
+One can see that during a period of constant flow rate as the amount of the magnetic ore in the slurry increases, the electromagnetic flowmeter erroneously reports a higher flow rate, whereas the array-based flowmeter correctly continues reporting no change in the flow rate.
+The resulting overreporting in mass flow rate is directly proportional to the over-reporting of flow rate by the electromagnetic based flowmeter, as seen in Figure 7.